freestarcapital/Prebid.js/README.md

 ### Add a Bidder Adapter

-To add a bidder adapter module, see the instructions in [How to add a bidder adapter](https://docs.prebid.org/dev-docs/bidder-adaptor.html).
+To add a bidder adapter module, see the instructions in [How to add a bidder adaptor](http://prebid.org/dev-docs/bidder-adaptor.html).

+Please **do NOT load Prebid.js inside your adapter**.
+If you do this, we will reject or remove your adapter as appropriate.

 ### Code Quality